 Everything was so fast-paced.
 I never even had time to think about any alternative treatment.
 The night I was diagnosed, I had a massive haemorrhage, and I almost bled to death.
 And so it was just one thing after another.
 And they admitted me that night, ran more tests, and then I started chemotherapy within like two days after being diagnosed.
 So I had no time to think about anything.
 I was in survival mode trying to save my life.

 I had a support system.
 I had my husband, my children, and other family members.
 And of course, I had my faith and my spirituality.
-I tried to stay positive and did a lot of research to find other survivors that had the same type of cancer.
+I tried to stay positive and did a lot of research to find other survivors who had the same type of cancer.
 That brought me into the leadership role of advocacy.
-And this also connected me with other women and helped to create my groups and my page.
+This also connected me with other women and helped to create my groups and my page.
 This all helped me to heal and be able to connect to other women and get their support.
 I got to know their stories while sharing my story with them.

 My doctors were excellent.
 I had three different separate teams.
 I couldn't have been more thankful to have doctors who utilized the knowledge they had from the prior cases.
-They even consulted with one of the specialists from Boston when they didn't really know what to do after my Methotrexate treatment failed as I became resistant to it.
+They even consulted with one of the specialists from Boston when they didn't know what to do after my Methotrexate treatment failed as I became resistant to it.
 I couldn't be more blessed to have the greatest doctors on my team.

-I tell everybody to be their own advocate.
+I tell everybody to be their advocate.
 You should know your own body, and stand up for it.
 If you feel something is wrong, please go and get that checked.
-And don't let anybody tell you otherwise, because you need to know your own body, be your own advocate, and know that you're not alone.
+And don't let anybody tell you otherwise, because you need to know your own body, be your advocate, and know that you're not alone.
 There's plenty of support out there.

 My source of happiness and motivation was my family and my children.
 I had a newborn at the time and I had to live for my children.
 I had to keep pushing through for them.
 My faith and my spirituality helped me to get through as well.
 I was in survival mode till I finished chemo.
 Then I had to learn to find my new normal.
 I had to learn my body all over again.
-So it was like finding life all over again with my family through different exercises, music, journaling, blogging, and supporting other survivors with the same type of cancer.
+So it was like finding life all over again with my family through different exercises, music, journaling, blogging, and supporting other survivors of the same type of cancer.

 I didn't make any lifestyle changes.
 I was always into working out and watching what I eat.
 I think I became more aware of my body and an advocate for other women.
 I did try various poses in yoga to challenge myself.
 I just enjoy every day as every day is a gift of life.